Become a SOLVE Zone or Beach Captain!

 Check out the full Zone Captain Description to learn more.

-Beach Captains head up a registration site and are the faces of SOLVE on beach cleanup day.
+Beach Captains lead a check in location and are the faces of SOLVE on beach cleanup day.
 Beach Captains work before and after the event to:

 - Set up registration table(s) and site signage

 - Lead a safety orientation and manage waivers